Human Services (HST)

 HST 150.
 Cultural Awareness.
 3 Credits.

 This course focuses on understanding cultural differences.
 Students will examine their own culture and others.
 Issues regarding how culture affects people and the world they live in will be discussed.
+This is the same course as SOC 150.
 Prerequisites: ENG 098, FYE 101, RDG 098, or placement.
 Fall.

 HST 220.
 Psychopharmacology.
 3 Credits.